KPDwyer/rlbits-mapping/README.md

 <img src="readme-assets/dungeons.png" alt="dungeons" style="zoom:33%;" />
 *A screen cap of the Dungeon graph included in the samples folder.
 The Dungeon sample generates Shapes & connects them with hallways*

+## Plugins

+rlbits-mapping uses [xNode](https://github.com/Siccity/xNode), a plugin for making nodegraphs in the editor.

+rlbits-mapping uses the C# version of [FastNoise Lite](https://github.com/Auburn/FastNoise), a script that implements several types of noises in a very performant and flexible way.